ajwills72/rminr/docs/README.md

 ## Curriculum map

-To see how a subset of these resources is used in the undergraduate psychology teaching, click below:
+To see how a subset of these resources is used in undergraduate psychology teaching, click below:

 - [University of Plymouth](maps/plymouth-map.html)